 As with all the watches that are handled by Localtime, the listed price includes a written 6-month written warranty from the date of purchase.
 Feel free to contact me for whatever questions you might have.

 Extra: Try my Localtime Tropic-style silicone rubber straps: Let’s face it, we all wish we could use the vintage, original type, but they are nowhere to be found anymore.
 If you do find them, they are very expensive or dry and stiff if they were not properly kept all these years.
 Not to mention the fact that 22 & 24mm are really rare as hen teeth.
 I have found these straps to be a good alternative to the vintage tropic straps and very comfortable.
-They come in 4 sizes [18-20-22-24mm] and with 2 smooth, floating keepers.
+They come in 4 sizes (18-20-22-24mm) and with 2 smooth, floating keepers.
 The straps themselves are black and have a nice tropic pattern on them.
 Their length is 85mm on the buckle end [including the steel buckle] and 120mm on the tail end; so not short but not too long either.
 I will include a pair of good quality speed pins too.
-You can see them in the last photo here and/or purchase them separately under eBay item 132475721565.
+You can see them in the last photo here purchase them separately from the ‘Accessories & Straps’ product category.
 Feel free to contact me for whatever questions you might have.